pravin691983/MelanomaDetectionAssignment/README.md

 - Initially we tried without the ImageDataGenerator which created data to over fit at high ratio
 - Then we introduced dropout and ImageDataGenerator which reduced the over fit

-### At last we tried Batch Normalization and Augumentation which really helped in carry forward bold text
+### At last we tried Batch Normalization and Augumentation which really helped in carry forward.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->